HotCakeX/Harden-Windows-Security/Rationale.md

 ### <img width="40" src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/9935-catkeyboard.gif"> Protection against BYOVD (Bring Your Own Vulnerable Driver) attacks

 * Secured core PCs provide the hardware that is capable of protecting against BYOVD attacks.
-It is your responsibility to turn the features on, those include WDAC (Windows Defender Application Control), ASR (Attack Surface Reduction) rules, Dynamic/static root of trust, [firmware](https://learn.microsoft.com/en-us/windows-hardware/drivers/bringup/firmware-attack-surface-reduction) that is extensible for revoking drivers.

-* For drivers not explicitly mentioned in the [Microsoft Recommended Driver Block List](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/microsoft-recommended-driver-block-rules), which are the more dynamic side of things, there are features such as ISG (Intelligent Security Graph) based ASR (Attack Surface Reduction rules) and ELAM (Early launch anti-malware).
+It is your responsibility to turn the features on, those include WDAC (Windows Defender Application Control), ASR (Attack Surface Reduction) rules, Dynamic/static root of trust and [firmware](https://learn.microsoft.com/en-us/windows-hardware/drivers/bringup/firmware-attack-surface-reduction) that is extensible for revoking drivers.
+They are specially useful for drivers not explicitly mentioned in the [Microsoft Recommended Driver Block List](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/microsoft-recommended-driver-block-rules), which are the more dynamic side of things.

 * Use [Strict Kernel-mode WDAC policy for complete BYOVD protection](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-BYOVD-Kernel-mode-only-protection)